 You may have the right to pursue injury compensation to cover medical expenses, lost wages, and other damages due to infections from dog bites.
-First, learn what the most common infections are, and then how proper legal representation will help your case.
+First, learn what the most common infections are, and then how proper legal representation with a San Diego dog bite lawyer will help your case.

 Common Infections From Dog Bites

 The bacteria Pasteurella, which is in a dog's mouth, is transmitted when the animal punctures a person's skin.
 This bacteria can cause cellulitis, which is a complicated skin infection.
 Symptoms of this infection usually develop within 2–24 hours after a dog bite and include redness, swelling, tenderness, and pus around the wound.

 A victim must get immediate medical treatment if symptoms develop.
 If untreated, a pasteurella infection can cause these complications:

 - Urinary tract infection